fantomx42/symbolic-collapse-model/docs/concepts/math.md

-# ≡ƒôÉ Symbolic Collapse Model ΓÇô Mathematical Appendix
+# 📐 Symbolic Collapse Model – Mathematical Appendix

-## ≡¥Æ₧: Collapse Pressure Formula
+## 𝒞: Collapse Pressure Formula

 The core metric for symbolic system strain is defined as: